 Why SharePoint is the best choice to create Quality Management System?

-How to Create a Quality Management System (QMS) in SharePoint?
+11 SharePoint Features You Need to Create a Quality Management System

 Document Management Features offered by BizPortals 365

 Document Approval System